Psychotherapy

 When wounds are seen and heard, change can begin.

-The traces of psychological trauma do not always show themselves immediately, but often only after a certain time – for example through persistent restlessness, withdrawal, excessive demands or a feeling of inner emptiness.
+The traces of psychological trauma do not always show themselves immediately, but often only after a certain period of time – for example through persistent restlessness, withdrawal, flashbacks, nightmares, memory gaps, chronic exhaustion, feelings of shame or guilt.
 Many of these reactions can be understood as an expression of early survival mechanisms: Strategies that were once necessary to survive emotionally or physically often continue to have a stressful effect today.

 Using the body as an anchor